 Singer/Friden EC1117 Desktop Calculator

-The 1117 is one of the long-lived and successful lines of Singer/Friden 111x-line of desktop electronic calculators.
+The 1117 is one of the long-lived and successful line of Singer/Friden 111x-series of desktop electronic calculators.
 The span of the 111x-series covers four generations of calculator design.
 The first generation calculator in the line, the Friden 1112 utilized discrete transistor circuitry -- Integrated Circuits simply weren't practical for use in a calculator at the time this machine was designed.
 The next generation utilized early small and medium-scale Metal Oxide Semiconductor (MOS) Integrated Circuit technology.
 These machines were the 1113, 1114, 1115, and 1116 models.
-The third generation machines (the 1117 and 1118) utilized early Large-Scale Integration (LSI) chipsets.
+The third generation machines (the 1117 and 1118) utilized early Large-Scale Integration (LSI) sets of chips.
 The last generation of the 111x-series were the "A" version calculators (the only currently-known example being the 1117A), which utilized further advances in LSI technology to shrink the chip count from nine chips to only three.
-Like all of the calculators in the 111x-series, the 1117 was designed and manufactured for Singer/Friden by Japanese electronics giant Hitachi.
+Like all of the calculators in the 111x-series, the 1117 was designed and manufactured for Singer/Friden by the calculator division of the Japanese electronics giant Hitachi.
 Hitachi marketed their version of this machine, the ELCA-42, in Asia and Europe.
 The Hitachi machine was functionally identical to the Friden 1117, but had subtle cabinet and color-scheme differences.

 One of the Hitachi LSI IC's used in the Friden/Singer 1117 (Note 1B date code, Feb, 1971)